 Do you see yourself working as a mechanical tradesperson, fitter and turner, fitter and machinist, maintenance fitter, diesel fitter, refrigeration mechanic or something similar?

-Well, if you’re currently studying your Engineering apprenticeship, and have really taken a liking to mechanics, this is the perfect course to help you specialise in the area you’re passionate about.
+If you’re currently engaged in your engineering apprenticeship and are interested in mechanics, this is the perfect course to help you specialise in the area you’re passionate about.

-A Certificate III in Engineering, specialising in Mechanical Trade, will take you where you want to go with industry-recognised skills.
+A Certificate III in Engineering – Mechanical Trade will take you where you want to go with industry-recognised skills.
 You’ll mix on and off-the-job training, with a combination of classroom-based studies and a simulated workshop environment where you can put your new skills into action!

 Over a course of three years, this hands-on course will see you attend one day of trade school per week as you upskill yourself and take that knowledge back to your workplace - meaning you can earn and learn at the same time!

-When you finish this course, the list of employment opportunities really is endless.
-You’ll be able to work in a huge range of mechanical and engineering roles, like design, assembly, manufacture, installation, modification, testing, fault finding, commissioning, maintenance and service of all mechanical equipment, machinery, fluid power systems, stationary and mobile equipment, instruments, refrigeration, and the use of computer controlled machine tools.
-There really is no limit!
+Go on to work in a wide range of mechanical and engineering roles including design, assembly, manufacture, installation, modification, testing, fault finding, commissioning, maintenance and service of all mechanical equipment, machinery, fluid power systems, stationary and mobile equipment, instruments, refrigeration, and the use of computer-controlled machine tools.

-You might even like to take your studies further by completing a Certificate IV in Engineering (computer aided manufacture), or an Advanced Diploma of Engineering (not offered at TAFE Gippsland).
+Take your studies further by completing a Certificate IV in Engineering (computer-aided manufacture), or an Advanced Diploma of Engineering (not offered at TAFE Gippsland).
 These courses will enhance your employment opportunities, giving you specialised skills and knowledge.

 The Certificate III in Engineering - Mechanical Trade specifies the competencies required for employment as an Engineering Tradesperson - Mechanical including the design, assembly, manufacture, installation, modification, testing, fault finding, commissioning, maintenance and service of all mechanical equipment, machinery, fluid power systems, stationary and mobile equipment, instruments, refrigeration, and the use of computer controlled machine tools.